BeeDevServices-BaseSites/beedev-portal/README/build-notes.md

 # Build notes:

+# As of 10/9:
+- Styled linked proposal from email.
+Email good.

 # As of 10/8:
 - Styled pdf
 - Sent pdf - need to remove the attachment and leave just the link